-Marfa, Texas—A new Indigenous-led direct action campaign is gaining momentum with two more lockdown actions targeting Energy Transfer Partners’ (ETP) twin pipeline projects in far West Texas.
+Marfa, Texas—A new Indigenous-led direct action campaign is gaining momentum with two more lockdown actions targeting Energy Transfer Partners’s (ETP) twin pipeline projects in far West Texas.

-The action was the second to be organized by the new “Two Rivers” Indigenous-led prayer and resistance camp on private land in far West Texas’ pristine Big Bend region, and the third to target the Trans-Pecos pipeline since December.
-The camp’s ongoing campaign is waged in solidarity with the Sacred Stone and Oceti Sakowin camps’ historic standoff against the Dakota Access pipeline at the Standing Rock Sioux Reservation in North Dakota.
-The same Dallas-based company is behind both the Trans-Pecos and Dakota Access pipelines.
+The action was the second to be organized by the new “Two Rivers” Indigenous-led prayer and resistance camp on private land in West Texas’s pristine Big Bend region, and the third to target the Trans-Pecos Pipeline since December.
+The camp’s ongoing campaign is waged in solidarity with the Sacred Stone and Oceti Sakowin camps’ historic standoff against the Dakota Access Pipeline at the Standing Rock Sioux Reservation in North Dakota.
+The same Dallas-based company is behind both pipelines.

-The two Water Protectors who locked down Saturday are Lori Glover, cofounder of the Big Bend Defense Coalition, and a member of the San Antonio-based Society of Native Nations (SNN) who is of Purépecha descent, and preferred not to be named.
+The two Water Protectors who locked down Saturday are Lori Glover, co-founder of the Big Bend Defense Coalition, and a member of the San Antonio-based Society of Native Nations who is of Purépecha descent, and preferred not to be named.
 Both organizations have been working to organize the Two Rivers camp in recent weeks.
-Glover and was charged with criminal trespassing and criminal mischief, a felony.
+Glover was charged with criminal trespassing and criminal mischief, a state jail felony.
 The Protector who did not lock down was also charged with criminal trespassing.
-The Protector from SNN, an Indigenous woman, was not charged, and was released Saturday evening.
+The Protector from the Society of Native Nations, an Indigenous woman, was not charged, and was released Saturday evening.
 The other two Protectors were both released on bond the following day.

 Glover told Truthout she is planning to fight her felony charge in court, saying that the charges have been trumped up in order to scare the Water Protectors from engaging in further actions. “[The police] were very aggressive.
 We were peaceful the whole time.
 Because we didn’t do anything to the property, I don’t think that the charge they have chosen will stick,” she said.